A Lightweight Context-Driven Training-Free Network for Scene Text Segmentation and Recognition: Related Works

 \subsection{Background Cues for STR}

 A primary idea of background objects contributing towards detection of scene text is explored in \cite{Prasad_2018_ECCV} proposing a network with handcrafted modules to detect text and digits.
 However this does not explore the idea of using a complete scene description , limiting its scope to a limited number of object classes.
 Further the proposed task is restricted to detection and does not extend to scene text recognition. \cite{background_cues_in_video} explores the use of background cues in scene text videos, but does so for motional correlations between candidate text regions.
 Similar to \cite{Prasad_2018_ECCV}, it is restricted to text detection for multiple frames, leading to a text tracking model in video.
 We recognize this as a significant domain gap between existing works and our problem domain of using background context description for scene text recognition.
-Our method achieves first of its kind SOTA(state-of-the-art) results highlighted in Section \ref{sec: experiments}.